dm6718/RITSAR/README.md

 Current capabilities include modeling the phase history for a collection of point targets as well as processing phase histories using the polar format, backprojection, and omega-k algorithms.

-Over the coming months, I will update this readme with more detailed instructions as well as interfaces for AFRL Gotcha data and DIRSIG SAR simulated data.
+Over the coming months, I hope to provide updates for interfaces to AFRL Gotcha data and DIRSIG SAR simulated data.

 To install, first download and unzip the repository.
 Then from the command line change to the unzipped directory and type "python setup.py install".
 To uninstall, simply remove the ritsar directory.
 This can be done by "rm -rf (Python Directory)/Libs/site-packages/ritsar" for an anaconda distribution of python.